githubpartners/microsoft-learn/github/introduction-to-code-scanning-with-github-codeql/includes/2-what-is-codeql.md

 ## Variant analysis

+CodeQL is the analysis engine used by developers to automate security checks and by security researchers to perform variant analysis.
 Variant analysis is the process of using a known security vulnerability as a seed to find similar problems in your code.
 It’s a technique that security engineers use to identify potential vulnerabilities and ensure these threats are properly fixed across multiple codebases.

 Querying code using CodeQL is the most efficient way to perform variant analysis.
 You can use the standard CodeQL queries to identify seed vulnerabilities, or find new vulnerabilities by writing your own custom CodeQL queries.
 Then, develop or iterate over the query to automatically find logical variants of the same bug that could be missed using traditional manual techniques.